 Search TV and stream directly to lecture halls at your university

-Save your researchers thousands of hours of manual labor—the time they currently spend recording, watching, and coding video—simply by embracing digital technology.
+Save your researchers thousands of hours of manual labor—the time they currently spend recording, watching, and coding video for TV content analysis—simply by embracing digital technology.
 The powerful SnapStream appliance combines a DVR with TV search-engine technology to help your students and faculty record, search, and archive thousands of hours of television.

 SnapStream's technology revolutionizes how academic research is done, enabling colleges and universities of all sizes to conduct the in-depth, comprehensive broadcast research that, in the past, only large institutions with abounding resources could do.
 With simple configuration and minimal upkeep, SnapStream enables universities to save the commodities of time, money, and brainpower, helping research teams to stay competitive.

-One SnapStream appliance can record up to 10 TV broadcasts simultaneously and store up to 34,000 hours of TV content.
+One SnapStream appliance can record up to 10 TV broadcasts simultaneously and store up to 20,400 hours of TV content for analysis in the classroom or as a project.
 Professors can search recordings by keyword or topic, make focused TV clips, and then proceed to download that content, share it in the cloud, or stream it directly to the classroom.

 Benefits of SnapStream for colleges and universities: